 I have a special place in my heart for small coffee spots and this year the Coffee Spot continued to be full of them.
 Note that this is all subjective – I did not get my tape measure out at any point!

 It’s not all about the coffee you know (despite what the tag line says).
 What would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this award celebrates the Coffee Spots which excel in the cake department.

 While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home.
 This award recognises those wonderful who roast and sell me my coffee beans.

-So far the Coffee Spot has made it to North America, France and Dublin, with 2016 seeing first ever visits to Copenhagen, Portugal and China.
+So far the Coffee Spot has made it to North America, various European cities and China.
+This year has seen even more travel than ever, including first-ever visits to Japan and Vietnam.
 I know it’s not quite the rest of the world, but I’m getting there.
 This award celebrates the best Coffee Spots from outside of the UK.

 For me, a Coffee Spot is as much about atmosphere, layout and overall feel as it is about the coffee.
 This award celebrates those Coffee Spots which there’s a pure joy in just sitting there, soaking it all in.

 I think that staff are probably the most over-looked part of any Coffee Spot.
 Good staff can make a place and bad staff, no matter how great the coffee and wonderful the location, can kill a place.
 Everywhere that features in the Coffee Spot has great staff, but these were exceptional.